 From this understanding, it should be obvious that the mass of foxes should be less than the mass of hares, and the mass of hares less than the mass of plants.
 Generally this is true, and we can represent this concept visually by constructing a pyramid of biomass for any ecosystem (see Figure 3).

 Figure 3.
-A pyramid of biomass showing producers and consumers.
+A pyramid of biomass showing producers and consumers in a marine ecosystem.

-We could also construct a pyramid of numbers, which as its name implies represents the number of organisms in each trophic level (see Figure 4a).
-For the oceans as shown in Figure 4, the bottom level would be quite large, due to the enormous number of small algae.
-For other ecosystems, the pyramid of numbers might be inverted: for instance, if a forest's plant community was composed of only a handful of very large trees, and yet there were many millions of insect grazers which ate the plant material.
+We could also construct a pyramid of numbers, which as its name implies represents the number of organisms in each trophic level (see Figure 4-top).
+For the grassland shown in Figure 4-top, the bottom level would be quite large, due to the enormous number of small plants (grasses).
+For other ecosystems such as the temperate forest, the pyramid of numbers might be inverted: for instance, if a forest's plant community was composed of only a handful of very large trees, and yet there were many millions of insect grazers which ate the plant material.

 We can examine this further by constructing